 Final Thoughts

-Looking at car brands starting with “E” took us on a big adventure worldwide.
-We went from the busy streets of London to the colorful markets of India and saw many different cars.
-Some cars, like Eicher Motors from Germany, are advanced, while Elfin Sports Cars from Australia are fast.
+Looking at car brands starting with “E” took us on a big adventure around the world.
+We went from the busy streets of London to the colorful markets of India, where we saw many different cars.
+Some cars, like Eicher Motors from Germany, are advanced, while others, like Elfin Sports Cars from Australia, are fast.

 In places like Indonesia, Esemka shows that new companies are getting good at making cars.
-In the UK, ERF Trucks are built to be tough, and in Japan, Eunos cars are perfect for driving around cities.
+In the UK, ERF Trucks are built to be tough, and in Japan, Eunos cars are perfect for city driving.

 But it’s not just about where these cars come from.
 We also saw how some companies, like Tesla and BMW, make very fancy cars with the latest technology.
-Others, like Chevrolet and Toyota, make cars great for everyday stuff.
+Others, like Chevrolet and Toyota, make cars that are great for everyday use.
 We discussed famous cars like the Escalade and luxury brands like Mercedes-Benz and Lexus.

-We also learned that some companies, like trucks, focus on making vehicles for work, while others make SUVs for having fun on different adventures.
+We also learned that some companies, like truck makers, focus on making work vehicles, while others make SUVs for fun adventures.
 This means cars can be used for all kinds of things.

 Now that we’re done looking at “E” car brands, it’s clear that every car company, big or small, has its own special thing.
 There are fancy cars in England and reliable cars from Chevrolet and Toyota.
 This trip taught us how the world of cars is always getting bigger and better, with each company adding its special touch.